hughpyle/ASR33/README.md

 # This Project

 In the early 1980s, I was lucky to attend a high-school that had a Teletype connected to the [PR1ME](https://en.wikipedia.org/wiki/Prime_Computer) cluster at the University of Surrey.
 As user SCH008, this was my early gateway to the world of networked computers.
 It's amazingly fun to revisit some of those experiences.
+I've worked in DOS, Windows, OS/2, linux, macOS, iOS, Android, and a bit of aix, and it looks like little linux machines are everywhere.
+Millions of times faster than this data interface.

-Although the Teletype hardware and [original Unix software](http://www.lemis.com/grog/Documentation/Lions/index.php) has been superseded by 50 years' of layered improvement, the hard-copy teletype is still the canonical `tty`.
+Although the Teletype hardware and [original Unix software](http://www.lemis.com/grog/Documentation/Lions/index.php) has been superseded by 50 years' of layered improvement, the hard-copy teletype is still the canonical `/dev/tty`.

-This project is an ongoing exploration of how to use it with modern computers, including:
+This project is an ongoing exploration of how to connect its descendents to its operator.
+How to use it interactively, for real, as a terminal to modern computers and everything they can do.
+The command-line is waiting, more powerful by miles, and its rails were built for these wheels.

+In this repo you'll find documentation of software and hardware in the process, with tools, mostly Unix-ish software in Python for the Raspberry Pi.
 * The physical connection (current-loop serial to USB),
 * The logical connection as a terminal (`getty`, the line discipline, and related things),
 * Making the Unix commandline and essential software usable with a hard-copy terminal where "carriage return" takes hundreds of milliseconds, with no scroll-back, no "erase" or "clear", no back-space, no lower-case, no color, no graphics, and no cursor,